MyraChen200/URLShortener/README.md

 Website will show on http://127.0.0.1 (http://0.0.0.0)

 # TODO
-* support windows
+* support windows env
-* dynamics set each config path
+* dynamics set each config path and project path
 * write all install steps into install script